Iddingsite/DiffusionGarnet.jl/docs/src/background.md

 ### Numerical approach

-By defining the *PT* conditions of the metamorphic event of interest, (3) can be solved for each component, and the diffusion coefficient matrix can be calculated using (2) from the initial major composition data.
-In DiffusionGarnet.jl, (1) is then discretised in space using finite differences, and the resulting system of ordinary differential equations is solved with ROCK2, a stabilised explicit method (Abdulle & Medovikov, 2001 [[4]](@ref refs)) using the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) ecosystem.
+For both trace and major elements, the PDEs are first discretised in space using finite differences and the resulting system of ordinary differential equations is solved with ROCK2, a stabilised explicit method (Abdulle & Medovikov, 2001 [[4]](@ref refs)) using the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) ecosystem but other time-integration methods can also be used.

 ## [References](@id refs)